Azure/aks-rdma-infiniband/website/docs/configurations/02-gpu-operator.md

         rdma/ib: 8
 ```

+### 2. RDMA Shared Device Plugin

-Below is an example for a GPUDirect RDMA workload using [RDMA Shared Device Plugin](network-operator#rdma-shared-device-plugin):
+Here is an example for a GPUDirect RDMA workload using [RDMA Shared Device Plugin](network-operator#2-rdma-shared-device-plugin):

 ```yaml
 ---